idbentley/last600/_posts/2015-11-29-chaos-warning.markdown

 # Shows

-It's slow season for show with the holidays et al. But there are some notable shows.
+It's slow season for shows with the holidays et al. But there are some notable shows.

 These ones I mentioned on the show.